Onyx808/nginx-installer/README.md

 # NGINX FROM SOURCE INSTALLER

-Make sure you backup your nginx configuration files and have NGINX dependencies installed, if you already installed from source you may script to step 7.
+Make sure you backup your nginx configuration files and have NGINX dependencies installed, if you already installed from source you may skip to step 7.

 1) Download NGINX Signing Key
 ```